bbcsky/yii2-payment/README.md

-Payments Alipay and Weixin for Yii 2
+Payments Alipay, Weixin and Balance for Yii 2
 ===============================================

-The yii2 payment extension for alipay and weixin
+The yii2 payment extension for alipay, weixin and balance

 For license information check the [LICENSE](LICENSE.md)-file.